samathaluca/fallen/README.md

 All efforts were made to change the file names from those easiest to understand by the developer to file naming adhering to good software development practice.
 All template files were renamed once most of the development work had been done to be better understood better by people other than the developer.

-As I gain more experience as I understand that deciding strong file names is important at the outset because changing file names, particularly collection names in the database is time consuming and carries some risk.
+As I gain more experience, I understand that deciding strong file names is important at the outset because changing file names, particularly collection names in the database is time consuming.

 ## Features